 |6700 Litre Concrete Water Tank:||11700 Litre Concrete Water Tank:||22500 Litre Concrete Water Tank:|

 |Length: 1800mm||Length: 2400mm||Length: 4400mm|

 |Weight: 4.1 ton||Weight: 7.1 ton||Weight: 11.7 ton|

 Installing a tank has a fair few processes involved, from initial permission checking through to site installation.
-Our tanks can suit domestic and commercial properties, our installation may be lengthy, but ensures your water tank is installed the right way.
+Our rectangular and square water tanks can suit domestic and commercial properties, our installation may be lengthy, but ensures your water tank is installed the right way.

 Find more information on concrete water tank sizes and benefits here.